 In addition to following APA style, manuscripts should generally conform to the following guidelines:

 Everything (title, abstract, text, references, endnotes, block quotations, etc.) should be double-spaced.
+Paragraphs must be indented.
 All in-text citations should be included in the reference list; all references should have in-text citations.
 Endnotes should be used instead of footnotes.
 Written signed permission for any copyrighted material incorporated into the manuscript should be obtained where necessary and should accompany the final manuscript.

 Be aware that submitted manuscripts should not be under review for publication elsewhere, and should not be submitted to another publication entity during the O&E review period.
 Authors whose manuscripts utilize data that are reported in any other manuscript, published or not, are required to inform the editor of these reports at the time of submission.
 Submission of manuscripts previously published in conferences’ proceedings is acceptable; similarly, prior presentation at a conference or concurrent consideration for presentation at a conference does not disqualify a manuscript from submission to O&E.